saniulnaim/ChatInformation/README.md

 7. If yes then run project from visual studio 2019 IIS express.
 Just simple click it to IIs Express.

 For Frontend:
 8. Download frontend project from https://github.com/saniulnaim/ChatUI
 9. Open frontend by vs code
-10.Write npm install in VS Code terminal
+10. Write npm install in VS Code terminal
-11.Then write again ng start after completing install.
+11. Then write again ng start after completing install.
-12.Don't change any port number.
+12. Don't change any port number.
 If you do this then you may need to adjust CORS policy.
-13.Open localhost:4200 in two chrome instance.
+13. Open localhost:4200 in two chrome instance.
-14.let's chat
+14. let's chat